hylang/hy/docs/language/api.rst

 ----

-`when` is similar to `unless`, except it tests when the given conditional is True.
-It is not possible to have an `else` block in `when` macro.
-The following shows how the macro is expanded into code.
+`when` is similar to `unless`, except it tests when the given conditional is `True`.
+It is not possible to have an `else` block in a `when` macro.
+The following shows the expansion of the macro.

 .. code-block:: clj